Muir–Torre syndrome: Signs and symptoms

 Muir–Torre syndrome is a genetic condition.
 Mutations in MLH1 and MSH2 are linked with the disease.
 These genes code for DNA mismatch repair genes, and mutations increase the risk of developing cancerous qualities.

-Many patients who have sebaceous neoplasms with mutations in MSH2 and MLH1 do not in fact have Muir–Torre syndrome.
+Many patients who have sebaceous neoplasms with mutations in MSH2 and MLH1 do not, in fact, have Muir–Torre syndrome.
 The Mayo Muir–Torre syndrome risk scoring system was devised to improve the positive predictive value of immunohistochemistry and reduce the false positive rate.

-The Mayo Muir–Torre risk scoring system assigns points based several characteristics.
-A score of 2 or greater has a high positive predictive value of Muir–Torre syndrome.
+The Mayo Muir–Torre risk scoring system assigns points based on several characteristics.
+A score of 2 or greater has a high positive predictive value for Muir–Torre syndrome.
 A score of 1 or lower is less likely to be Muir–Torre syndrome.